 Just as people have used tea tree oil-based products for human skin for years, tea tree oil is also good for dogs’ itchy skin.
 Tea has inflammatory benefits, and can its natural tannins can help get your dog relief without all of the chemicals.

 Look for tea tree oil shampoos that are dog-formulated so that adverse skin reactions do not occur.
-Another benefit– tea tree oil is known to kill yeast.
+Another benefit– tea tree oil is known to kill the yeast.
 So if the dandruff is a result of a yeast infection, it should do the trick.

 The Best Dog Food For Sensitive Skin To Treat Dandruff